 - We undertake various marketing efforts, including educational sessions for expectant parents at pre-natal classes, one-on-one discussions with expectant parents, and the assignment of designated staff members to answer questions from expectant parents.
-To ensure quality services we require these staff members to complete a training program before approaching prospective subscribers. - We educate the public on the benefits of cord blood banking through an extensive portfolio of promotional materials, billboards and newsletters that discuss in detail the importance of cord blood and hematopoietic stem cell therapy in the treatment of blood-related health conditions. - We maintain cooperative relationships with several government agencies, such as Beijing Population and Family Planning Commission, to educate newly-weds about the benefits of cord blood banking services.
+To ensure quality services we require these staff members to complete a training program before approaching prospective subscribers. - We educate the public on the benefits of cord blood banking through an extensive portfolio of promotional materials, billboards and newsletters that discuss in detail the importance of cord blood and hematopoietic stem cell therapy in the treatment of blood-related health conditions. - We maintain cooperative relationships with several government agencies to educate the public about the benefits of cord blood banking.

 Advanced Infrastructure in Place to Meet Market Demand.
 We maintain an advanced infrastructure for the transportation, testing, processing and storage of cord blood and have devoted considerable management and financial resources in upgrading and improving our facilities and supporting infrastructure.
-Our facilities in Beijing and Guangdong are equipped with state-of-the-art laboratories, storage cylinders, automated monitoring systems and advanced equipment to handle the testing, processing and storage of cord blood.
+Our facilities in Beijing, Guangdong and Zhejiang are equipped with state-of-the-art laboratories, storage cylinders, automated monitoring systems and advanced equipment to handle the testing, processing and storage of cord blood.
 In addition, the cord blood bank operates by our Beijing subsidiary has been granted the AABB Accreditation with regard to cord blood processing and storage services.
-The total number of units stored at our cord blood banks amounted to 202,449, 260,879 and 338,507 as of March 31, 2011, 2012 and 2013, respectively.
+The total number of units stored at our cord blood banks amounted to 260,879, 338,507 and 409,848 as of March 31, 2012, 2013 and 2014, respectively.

 Capable and Experienced Management Team.
 Our core management team consists of experienced managers and preeminent medical experts, all of whom have in-depth knowledge and solid experience in one or more emerging healthcare sectors in China.
 Golden Meditech is a publicly traded company on the Hong Kong Stock Exchange Main Board with a track record of operating in several emerging healthcare sectors in China.
-Due to its long operating history in the healthcare industry, Golden Meditech has established relationships with a large number of hospitals, distributors and regulatory agencies, which provide us valuable resources to develop our hospital network.
-As a distinct entity, we operate all aspects of our business without undue reliance on Golden Meditech and have independent access to suppliers and distribution channels.
+Due to its long operating history in the healthcare industry, Golden Meditech has established relationships with a large number of hospitals, distributors and regulatory agencies, which provide us valuable resources to develop our hospital network when we first launched our service in China.
+As a distinct entity, we now operate all aspects of our business without undue reliance on Golden Meditech and have independent access to suppliers and distribution channels.